Saturday, April 28, 2018

 Half-Life 2 for Atari ST!

-Well, no it isn't but this is the next best thing I think.
+Well, no but this is the next best thing.
 Well, no it isn't lol.
-However, you guys might like this if appreciate slideshows of digitised pixel art?
-I hope so!
+Regardless, you guys might like this if you appreciate slideshows of digitised pixel art?
 After last year's mega-hit, ZombieCrypt [yes, sarcasm!], I have made another slideshow.
-Of course, this time for the incredible Half-Life II games using the engine created by my friend Peter Jørgensen.
-I've added a superb chiptune by TAO called Line of Fire, which I think suits this production just perfectly.
+Of course, this time for the incredible Half-Life II games using the engine created by my friend, Peter Jørgensen.

-Each picture is a screenshot from my own gameplay - I then converted each one to Degas format using Imagecopy 4.
-The entire process took me about six months to compile so I hope you enjoy my lame release? [download]
+I've added a superb chiptune by TAO called Line of Fire, which suits the theme perfectly with a fast upbeat feel.
+Each picture is actually a screenshot from my gameplay - I then converted each to Degas format using Imagecopy 4.
+The entire process took me about six months to compile.
+I hope you enjoy my lame release? [download]

-If you wanna see more of my various Atari ST creations then there's a link on the right and also back there 👈
+If you wanna see more of my Atari ST creations then there's a link on the right and also back there 👈

 - A Few Sample Images -